Today I wanted to share a quick tip.

 The only problem?
-I’m not really interested in buying new tools.
-I only have 6 tools now.
+I’m not really interested in buying more tools.
+I have six of them.
 I never saw a need to have more than that.
 I have enough foam refills for all of the distress colors I own and just change the foam out for whatever color I need.
 Now I have to buy new tools to get the smaller size?

-My Hobby Lobby had a package of the mini foam refills and as I stood there in the store, I wondered…why wouldn’t they just work on the tools I already have?
+My Hobby Lobby had a package of the mini foam refills and as I stood there in the store, I wondered…couldn’t they just work on the tools I already have?

 And YES!
 It totally works.

-I am not bothered in the least that the tool I have is rectangular and these new foam pieces are circles.
-Because the foam adheres to the tool via the Velcro, it does not matter what size the foam piece is.
+It’s cool that these smaller circle work on the rectangular tool.
+The foam adheres to the tool via the Velcro and it does not matter what size the foam piece is.
 You still get the benefits of the smaller round size even when you adhere it to the larger block.

-I also thought I would share with you how I store ink blending tools and my foam pieces.
+Here’s how I store ink blending tools and my foam pieces:

 I keep the foam refills in small plastic bags labeled with the color name.

-The bag is large enough so that I can just add and store the new small round foam piece in the same bag!
+The bag is large enough so that I can store the small round foam piece in the same bag with the larger one!